vicsanity623/Idle-RPG/DIRECTIVES.md

 2. Is there duplicate HTML?
 (If yes, fix).
 3. Is there "Bot-Talk" in the code?
 (If yes, fix).
 4. Do projectiles actually hit the enemies and trigger a visual burst?
 (If no, fix).
+5. Are there complete E2E tests in the `tests/` folder for the new features?
+(If no, fix).